iter8-tools/docs/docs/tutorials/load-test-grpc/basicusage.md

 ---
 template: main.html
-tags:
-- load testing
-- benchmarking
-- SLOs
-- gRPC
 ---

-# Benchmark and Validate gRPC Services
+# Benchmark and Validate gRPC with SLOs

 The `load-test-grpc` experiment generates call requests for gRPC services, collects latency and error-related metrics, and validates service-level objectives (SLOs).